De Divinatione: Divination in a Military Context

 Quintus and Cicero attempt to convince each other of the validity of divination as a means to predict the outcome of war.
-Using mythical, historical and factual examples of military decisions, they argue whether augury foresees the fate of battles, or whether it is illogical to for leaders to trust in omens.
+Using mythical, historical and factual examples of military decisions, they argue whether augury foresees the fate of battles, or whether it is illogical for leaders to trust in omens.

 In Book One, Quintus brings up the examples of Publius Claudius, a commander of a Roman naval fleet who lost most of his navy in the First Punic War, and Agamemnon, who lost many fleets at sea after ignoring adverse auguries.
 He also brings up the example of Gaius Flaminius in the Second Punic War, who died and had his army decimated in battle due to his disregard for omens.
 Gaius ignored the warning of augurs to postpone the battle with Hannibal three times.
 He argues that matters of ‘grave concern’, such as revolutions and wars, have been predicted accurately by augurs who saw natural disasters and unusual weather phenomenon as omens.
 The Marsian war is mentioned to have been preceded by strange occurrences, such as sweating statues of the gods and unknown voices predicting wars.
 Lastly, he uses the history of the ‘capture of Rome by the Gauls’ to prove that prophecies would eventually become true. “ Cicero, Divination,1.44.”

 In Book Two, Cicero lists examples of augury used as the basis of faulty military decisions.
 During Hannibal's exile at King Prusias's court in Anatolia, Hannibal's advice to go to war was met with the king's response of "I do not dare because the entrails forbid."
 Similarly, during the civil war between Caesar and Pompey in the 1st century BC, augurs sent assurances to Pompey while he was in Greece, claiming that he would win the civil war.
 Cicero also questioned the validity of the significance of cock crowing as a sign of victory.
 In Lebadia, Boeotian bards predicted victory for the Thebans based on the crowing of cocks, believing that cocks are silent when defeated and crow when victorious.
 However, some philosophers argued that cocks can crow spontaneously, influenced by nature or chance, making them unreliable predictors of battle outcomes.